-- A minimum of 60 semester credits in courses numbered 1000 or above. - A minimum cumulative Grade Point Average (GPA) of 2.0 or above at ARCC.
-Many colleges require a 2.5 GPA or higher for admission. - A minimum grade of C in all Program and General Educaiton/MnTC requirements - Satisfy residency requirements.
-See page 27. - Completion of specific degree requirements.
-To receive your diploma, you must apply to graduate. - The requirements of this program are subject to change without notice.
+- A minimum of 60 semester credits in courses numbered 1000 or above. - A minimum cumulative Grade Point Average (GPA) of 2.0 or above at ARCC. - A minimum grade of C in all Program and General Educaiton/MnTC requirements - Satisfy residency requirements.
+See page 27. - · Completion of specific degree requirements. - To receive your diploma, you must apply to graduate. - The requirements of this program are subject to change without notice.